baowenbo/DAIN/README.md

 for x8 and x10 slow-motion respectively.
 Or, if you would like to have x100 slow-motion for a little fun.

     $ CUDA_VISIBLE_DEVICES=0 python demo_MiddleBury_slowmotion.py --netName DAIN_slowmotion --time_step 0.01

+You may also want to create gif animations as follows:

+    $ cd MiddleBurySet/other-result-author/[random number]/Beanbags
+    $ convert -delay 0 *.png -loop 0 Beanbags.gif

+Have fun and enjoy yourself

 ### Training New Models
 Download the Vimeo90K triplet dataset for video frame interpolation task, also see [here](https://github.com/anchen1011/toflow/blob/master/download_dataset.sh) by [Xue et al., IJCV19](https://arxiv.org/abs/1711.09078).